open-mmlab/mmengine/docs/en/tutorials/runner.md

 Although sharing nearly the same codes, `from_cfg` and `__init__` differs in some default values like `env_cfg`.
 ```

 Writing config files of the runner has been widely adopted in downstream repositories in OpenMMLab projects.
 It has been a de facto convention and best practice.
 The config files are far more featured than illustrated above.
-You can refer to [Config tutorial](../advanced_tutorials/config.md) for more advanced features including key words inheriting and overriding.
+You can refer to [Config tutorial](../advanced_tutorials/config.md) for more advanced features including keywords inheriting and overriding.

 ## Basic dataflow